Wheelchair Rugby League European Championship

-The Wheelchair Rugby League European Championship is an international wheelchair rugby league football tournament for European national teams first held in 2015 as a one off, but is planned to become a regular competition from 2023.
+The Wheelchair Rugby League European Championship is an international wheelchair rugby league football tournament for European national teams first held in 2015 as a one off, but in 2022 the European Rugby League announced plans for it to become a regular competition.

 History

 A Wheelchair Rugby League European Championship was held in 2015 as a one off competition with England winning 28–24 against France.
 Following the 2021 World Cup, the ERL announced plans for a Wheelchair Rugby League European Championship to be held in conjunction with the revamped Men's Rugby League European Championship and the newly formed Women's Rugby League European Championship.